-• Loosen the screws that hold the starter against the crankcase and remove the starter.
+Loosen the screws that hold the starter against the crankcase and remove the starter.

-• Pull out the cord approx. 30 cm and hook it into the notch in the rim of the pulley.
+Pull out the cord approx. 30 cm and hook it into the notch in the rim of the pulley.
 Release the recoil spring by letting the pulley rotate slowly backwards.

-• Undo the bolt in the centre of the pulley and remove the drive disc, drive disc spring and the pulley.
-Insert and secure a new starter cord in the starter pulley.
-Wind approx. 3 turns of the starter cord on the starter pulley.
-Fit the starter pulley so that the end of the recoil spring hooks into the starter pulley.
-Now assemble the drive disc spring, drive disc and the bolt in the centre of the pulley.
-Carry the starter cord through the hole in the starter housing and the starter handle.
-Tie a good knot on the starter cord.
+Undo the screw in the centre of the pulley and remove the pulley.
+Insert and fasten a new starter cord to the pulley.
+Wind approx. 3 turns of the starter cord onto the pulley.
+Connect the pulley to the recoil spring so that the end of the spring engages in the pulley.
+Fit the screw in the centre of the pulley.
+Insert the starter cord through the hole in the starter housing and the starter handle.
+Make a secure knot in the end of the starter cord.